ryanlxz/backtesting/docs/methodlogy.md

 4. RSI strategy

 ### MACD strategy
+The Moving Average Convergence/Divergence (MACD) is a technical indicator which uses the difference between two exponential moving averages to determine the momentum and the direction of the market.
+The MACD crossover occurs when the MACD line and the signal line intercept, often indicating a change in the momentum/trend of the market.

 MACD line: 12 day EMA – 26 day EMA
 Signal line: 9 day EMA of MACD line
 MACD histogram: MACD line – signal line